 Sass Pordoi - Spigolo Gross-Momoli

-Sass Pordoi is a massive mountain, one of the most impressive peak on the fortress of Sella Group and one of the most fascinating destinations in Western Dolomites.
-The summit is a karst tableland connected to the huge Sella plateau; towards North West and West the mountain shows a compact and steep rock wall 800 meters drop, while to the South-East (side Pordoi Pass) stands out a series of vertical gray-yellow pillars 300 meters high on which are located side by side three of the most classic routes of Sass Pordoi and of the whole Sella Group: Spigolo Piaz, Via Maria and Spigolo Gross-Momoli, this latter running along the ridge on the right of the easiest Via Maria.
+Sass Pordoi 2950 m is a massive mountain, one of the most impressive peak on the fortress of Sella Group and one of the most fascinating destinations in the Western Dolomites.
+The summit is a karst tableland connected to the huge Sella plateau.
+Towards North West and West the mountain shows a compact and steep rock wall 800 meters drop, while to the South-East (side Pordoi Pass) it stands out a series of vertical gray-yellow pillars 300 meters high.
+Here we can find side by side three of the most classic routes of Sass Pordoi and of the whole Sella Group: Spigolo Piaz, Via Maria and Spigolo Gross-Momoli, this latter running along the ridge situated to the right of the easiest Via Maria.
 Spigolo Gross allows a fine and varied climb on excellent gray and yellow “dolomia” with many opportunities for natural protections.

 The starting point to approach the SE wall routes is Passo Pordoi.

 - Coming from Trento or Verona - Take the A22 Brennero Motorway and exit Egna-Ora.
 Take the road SP 232 to Val di Fiemme, then SP 238 to Val di Fassa, getting to Cavalese, Predazzo, Moena, Pera di Fassa and Canazei.
 In Canazei take the road SP 242 to Passo Sella rising with several hairpin bends and reaching a crossroads.
 At the junction turn to right towards Passo Pordoi, getting to the pass.